 A lively and inspiring cinema programme

 At PATHÉ Küchlin in the Steinenvorstadt, everything is geared towards a unique cinema experience – the most modern cinema theatres with comfortable seats, innovative technology and outstanding film projection.
-Right across the street, the KITAG CINEMAS Capitol also offers a wide range of films, the best cinema technology and unbeatable comfort.

 The cinema centre extends to the Theater Basel, where the Stadtkino Basel is located.
 It is one of the most important programme cinemas in Switzerland and shapes Basel film culture with special events such as lectures, international conferences, festivals and musically accompanied film screenings.
 The kult.kino atelier at the Theater Basel and the kult.kino camera at the Claraplatz stand out from mainstream cinemas and let you immerse yourself in cinematic discoveries from all over the world with their versatile, lively and sophisticated cinematic art.